PULSE

 Clean power just had its biggest year yet!

-In 2025, the world added more clean electricity than it added demand, letting fossil generation fall for the first time since 2020.
-Solar did most of the work, growing 30% and alone covering 75% of new global demand.
-Add wind, and the two sources met 99% of it.
+In 2025, the world added more clean electricity than it added demand, with fossil generation fall for the first time since 2020.
+Solar did most of the work, growing 30% and covering 75% of new global demand alone.
+Add wind, and the two sources met 99% of new demand.

 The result: renewables (33.8%) overtook coal (33.0%) in the global power mix for the first time in over a century, and even China and India, the world's two biggest fossil power users, saw fossil generation drop.